-It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
-Merevalley Federation takes concerns seriously and will make every effort to resolve the matter as quickly as possible.
+It is in everyone's interest that concerns, and complaints are resolved at the earliest possible stage.
+Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.
+The academy/ school takes concerns seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
-In these cases, the Executive Headteacher, will refer you to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, the Executive Headteacher will refer you to another staff member.
+In these cases, the Headteacher's PA, will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, The Headteacher's PA will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Merevalley Federation will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In this case, the Headteacher's PA will attempt to resolve the issue internally, through the stages outlined within this complaint's procedure.

-3 How to raise a concern or make a complaint
+How to raise a concern or make a complaint

-A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+A concern or complaint can be made in writing, by email or by telephone.
+They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.
+You can expect to receive a response to your communication within a minimum of 48 hours (two school days).

-Concerns should be raised with either the class teacher or headteacher.
+Concerns should be raised with either the Form Tutor or Pastoral Leader.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.
+They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.

-Complaints against school staff (except the headteacher) should be made in the first instance, to the Executive Headteacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in writing or email in the first instance, to the Headteacher's PA.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mr Vlok (the Chair of Governors), via the school office.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, via the appropriate school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Sue Puddifoot (the Clerk to the Governing Body) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Ms H Carty (Governance Professional) via the appropriate school office.
 Please mark them as Private and Confidential.